Key takeaways

 How to save on Freestyle Libre

-There are several ways to save on Freestyle Libre products.
-You can always use SingleCare to save on your prescriptions.
-For discounts on the Freestyle Libre (as well as any other prescriptions), visit the SingleCare website.
-You can enter the information for your prescription (for example, Libre 3 Plus, one box, quantity of two boxes) and compare prices at several participating pharmacies.
-For even more savings, you can sign up for free for exclusive, member-only discounts.
-There are no eligibility requirements to join.
+There are several ways to save on Freestyle Libre products, whether or not your insurance covers them.
+You can use SingleCare to save on your prescriptions at thousands of participating pharmacies.
+For discounts on the Freestyle Libre (as well as any other prescriptions), visit the SingleCare website, enter the information for your prescription (for example, Libre 3 Plus, one box, quantity of two boxes), and compare prices near you.
+There are no eligibility requirements to use SingleCare.

 - Continuous glucose monitoring, National Institute of Diabetes and Digestive and Kidney Diseases (2023)